sphinx-doc/sphinx/doc/index.rst

 ===============

-Reference documentation is more complete and programmatic in nature, it is a collection of information that can be quickly referenced.
+Reference documentation is more complete and programmatic in nature, it is a colecciones of information that can be quickly referenced.
 If you would like usecase-driven documentation, see :ref:`get-started` or :ref:`user-guides`.

 .. toctree::